damien-dupre/dcu-r-tutorials/slides/slide_04_08.md

 # Clean lm() with {papaja}

-These outputs are particularly useful, specially in the case of a Rmarkdown report (introduced in next tutorials).
+These outputs are particularly useful, especially in the case of a Rmarkdown report (introduced in future tutorials).
 By using these inputs directly in the text with an inline code chunk, the result of the analysis appears directly formatted.

 Here is a sentence as it can appear in a Rmarkdown document:
 ```